-Our Lull mattress review of this 10″ foam mattress that has been getting a lot of press lately, being mentioned by People magazine as well as on the Today show.
-The Lull is a universal comfort type memory foam mattress, designed to appeal to a wide range of sleepers.
+It is a universal comfort type memory foam mattress, designed to appeal to a wide range of sleepers.
 They have designed their mattress to focus on comfort and support, and to us, they have done a pretty good job with this.

 Construction and Materials

-The Lull uses a gel infused cooling layer of memory foam which does a very good job of keeping you cool while also providing a comfortable nights sleep.
+This mattress uses a gel infused cooling layer of memory foam which does a very good job of keeping you cool while also providing a comfortable nights sleep.